-A week in the Adirondacks taught me some important lessons in sustainable travel.
+A week of travel in Adirondacks taught me some important lessons in sustainable travel.

 Sustainable travel may conjure up visions of a bohemian nomad sleeping in a solar paneled yurt, chomping down on sprouts and kale.
 And some days that doesn't sound half bad!
 But you don't have to dress like a hippy or love the great outdoors to embrace sustainable travel and reap its many rewards.
 To me, it is simply supporting locations, activities, attractions, and businesses whose philosophies and practices balance ecological, economical, and community needs.